edwardfung123/redso-sharing-python-profiling/README.md

 # Profiling a python script

+## tldr (AKA executive summary)

+- use `cProfile` to see the total time, average time and # of calls
+- use `pycallgraph` for visualization
+- After all, the tools just give you insight. you still need to clean your own shit by reading your source code.

+## Long story

 Let's use the _famous_ Fibonacci numbers.
 If you are interested in the history and applications of Fibonacci numbers, I suggest you to visit the [wikipedia page](https://en.wikipedia.org/wiki/Fibonacci_number).
 The Fibonacci number is